Arab–Khazar wars: Later conflicts

 The Khazars resumed their raids on Muslim territory after the Abbasid succession in 750, reaching deep into the South Caucasus.
 Although the Khazars had re-consolidated control of Dagestan almost to the gates of Derbent by the ninth century, they never seriously attempted to challenge Muslim control of the southern Caucasus.
 At the same time, the new Abbasid dynasty's hold on its empire was too tenuous for a resumption of the ambitious Umayyad offensives.
-In Noonan's judgment, "[T]he Khazar-Arab Wars ended in a stalemate", followed by a gradual rapprochement that encouraged the growth of trade between the two empires: large, stashed quantities of Arab coins in Eastern Europe suggest that the second half of the 8th century marks the start of the trade routes linking the Baltic and Eastern Europe, with the Caucasus and the Middle East.
+In Noonan's judgment, "[T]he Khazar-Arab Wars ended in a stalemate", followed by a gradual rapprochement that encouraged the growth of trade between the two empires: large, stashed quantities of Arab coins in Eastern Europe suggest the second half of the 8th century marks the start of the trade routes linking the Baltic and Eastern Europe with the Caucasus and the Middle East.

-The first conflict between the Khazars and the Abbasids resulted from a diplomatic manoeuvre by Caliph al-Mansur.
-Attempting to strengthen the Caliphate's ties with the Khazars, he ordered governor of Armenia Yazid al-Sulami to marry a daughter of the khagan Baghatur c.
+The first conflict between the Khazars and Abbasids resulted from a diplomatic manoeuvre by Caliph al-Mansur.
+Attempting to strengthen the Caliphate's ties with the Khazars, he ordered the governor of Armenia, Yazid al-Sulami, to marry a daughter of the khagan Baghatur c.
 760. The marriage took place, but she and her child died in childbirth two years later.
 The khagan, suspecting the Muslims of poisoning his daughter, raided south of the Caucasus from 762 to 764.
 Led by the Khwarezmian tarkhan Ras, the Khazars devastated Albania, Armenia and Iberia, and captured Tiflis.
-Yazid escaped capture, but the Khazars returned north with thousands of captives and much booty.
+Yazid evaded capture, but the Khazars returned north with thousands of captives and much booty.
 When the deposed Iberian ruler Nerse tried to induce the Khazars to campaign against the Abbasids and restore him to his throne in 780, the khagan refused.
 This was probably the result of brief anti-Byzantine Khazar foreign policy resulting from disputes in the Crimea; at this time, the Khazars helped Leon II of Abkhazia throw off Byzantine rule.